scottrlarson/profession/content/updates/update-covid-19.md

 3. When the servicing is complete, I wipe down the outside of the device with 70% Ethyl Rubbing Alcohol.

 ## Drop-off At Office Service
 You can drop off your device at my office.
-To maintain social distancing during this crisis I can pick up your device directly from the front entrance of my office building.
+To maintain social distancing during this crisis, I can pick up your device directly from the front entrance of my office building.
 Just give me call or text me:

 {{% contact-info %}}